Diversity Visa Lottery

 Online registration for the DV 2015 Program lasted from October 1, 2013 to November 2, 2013.

 Beginning with DV-2015, all selected diversity visa (DV) applicants will have to submit the electronic DS-260 “Immigrant Visa and Alien Registration Application” accessible through the Consular Electronic Application Center (CEAC).
-Please note that the DS-260 online form will be available at the Consular Electronic Application Center beginning May 19th.
 Applicants for the DV-2015 program may not use the old paper DS-230 forms to apply for the diversity visa.
 To log into CEAC, DV-2015 applicants will need to provide their DV case number as given on their selection notification and the principal applicant’s date of birth.

 Diversity Immigrant Visa Program 2015 Instructions (DV-2015) are available on the Department of State's website.